-We evaluate the techniques proposed in this paper on a desktop machine with an Intel Core i7 860 2.8 GHz CPU, 8 GB of DRAM memory, running Ubuntu Linux, kernel version 2.6.37, and glibc version 2.12.1.
+We evaluate the techniques proposed in this paper on a desktop machine with an Intel Core i7 860 2.8 GHz CPU, 8 GB of DRAM memory, running Ubuntu Linux, kernel version 2.6.37, and glibc version 2.13.
 Since NVRAM devices for the memory bus are not yet available, we use DRAM as a proxy (Section 8.4 discusses how our results would change with NVRAM).
 For each performance test we report the mean (and standard error, if significant) of one hundred runs.
-All the applications tested run single threaded, except for the kernel thread that performs asynchronous memory protection operations.
+All the applications tested run single threaded, except for the kernel thread that performs async memory protection.